cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

 - [ ] YES
 - [ ] NO

 ### Does this PR introduce a breaking change?
-Please see definition of breaking change below
+Please see few examples of breaking change below.

 - [ ] YES - please specify
 - [ ] NO